NanGyeThote/Spam-Email-Detection-System/README.md

 ## Project Links

 - **Streamlit App**: [View the live Spam Detection App](http://your-streamlit-app-url)
-  (Replace this with the actual URL where your app is hosted on Streamlit)

 - **YouTube Video**: [Watch the Project Walkthrough](http://your-youtube-video-url)
-  (Replace this with the actual link to your YouTube video)

 ---